cpiehl/camber-extravaganza/README.md

 ![screenshot](https://i.imgur.com/TRScBxn.png)

-Where x is camber measured in radians.
+Where c is camber measured in radians.
 Converted to degrees and plotted on a graph, it looks like this for the Ferrari 458 GT2:

 ![screenshot](https://i.imgur.com/U1J02EN.png)